CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 ### C.2 Objective metrics

 Our quality and intelligibility metrics will be combined using Equation (1) as for the listening tests.
-Audio quality is evaluated using HAAQI [[1]](#refs).
+Audio quality is evaluated using HAAQI [[1]](#references).
 Intelligibility is scored using correct transcribed words ratio (CTW) using a lyric transcription algorithm based on Whisper.
-HAAQI is an intrusive metrics and the reference will be the original signal with a 1 dB amplification applied to the vocal signal and -1dB to the accompaniment, because that has been shown to be preferred by wearers of hearing aids [[3]](#refs).
+HAAQI is an intrusive metrics and the reference will be the original signal with a 1 dB amplification applied to the vocal signal and -1dB to the accompaniment, because that has been shown to be preferred by wearers of hearing aids [[3]](#references).

 Objective metrics are always an approximation and you may want to use other approaches and metrics to optimise a system for the listening panel (for example, you could use singing-adapted STOI [[2]](#refs)).

 ## References
-<a name="refs"></a>

 **[1]** Kates, J. M., & Arehart, K. H. (2015).
 The hearing-aid audio quality index (HAAQI).
 IEEE/ACM transactions on audio, speech, and language processing, 24(2), 354-365.
 **[2]** Sharma, B., & Wang, Y. (2019).
 Automatic evaluation of song intelligibility using singing adapted STOI and vocal-specific features.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 28, 319-331.